Glofate Buiamba: Early career

 In 2017, Buiamba attended an NBA Basketball Without Borders camp in New Orleans.

+Professional career

+Buiamba played his first season with Atlético Sport Aviação (ASA) in the 2018–19 season.
+The following season, he joined Interclube who helped to reach the finals of the Angolan League two consecutive years in 2021 and 2022.

+He joined the defending champions Petro de Luanda in 2022.
+Buiamba won the 2024 BAL championship with Petro on June 1, 2024.

 National team career

 Junior level

 Buiamba played for the Angolan under-15 team at the 2015 FIBA Africa Under-16 Championship in Mali.
-He averaged a team-high 14.9 points and 11.6 rebounds per game in 7 games.
+He averaged a team-high 14.9 points and 11.6 rebounds per game in seven games.
 One year later, he played with the Angolan under-18 team at the 2016 FIBA Africa Under-18 Championship, winning a gold medal.

 Senior level

 Internationally, Buiamba plays for the Angola national basketball team.
 He played with Angola at FIBA AfroCan 2019 and FIBA AfroBasket 2021.